Application for Coordination Number and Registration of Name

 - Legal proof of guardianship, if legal custody has been granted to one parent or to another person.

-- Child's original birth certificate, issued by the state's Vital Records Office, and clearly stating the names of both parents (or notarized copy thereof - see below for important notice regarding notarized copies).
+- Child's original birth certificate, issued by the state's Vital Records Office, and clearly stating the names of both parents.

-- Valid photo ID with clearly visible signature for a legal guardian that is not a Swedish citizen, e.g. passport or driver's license (or notarized copy thereof - see below for important notice regarding notarized copies.).
+- Valid photo ID with clearly visible signature for a foreign citizen parent, e.g. passport or driver's license.

 IMPORTANT NOTICE REGARDING NOTARIZED COPIES